 Graduates may progress to the Bachelor of Engineering (Honours) in Civil Engineering (CW428 - Add on) at Institute of Technology Carlow.
 Progression offers are subject to academic prerequisites.

 What will I be able to do when I finish the course?

-A civil engineering qualification travels well - i.e. work anywhere in the world and across almost any industry sector.
+A civil engineering qualification travels well - allowing graduates to work anywhere in the world and across almost any industry sector.
 Graduates are qualified to:

 - Work with contractors, consultants or local authorities on civil engineering design, construction and maintenance works

 - Survey and set out road works using the latest surveying and GPS systems

 - Supervise and carry out quality control on construction materials

 - Draw and detail civil and structural works using CAD and/or BIM software